BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Introduction

-\begin{compactenum}[i)] \item We present an approach for 1-out-of-$k$ boardroom voting (see \autoref{sec:protocol}).
-In detail, we adapt the voting protocol for 1-out-of-2 choices proposed by Hao et al.~\cite{HaoRZ10} to support $k$ choices based on the protocol proposed by Kiayias and Yung~\cite{Kiayias2002}.
+\myparagraph{\textbf{Contributions}} We make the following contributions. \begin{compactenum}[i)] \item We present \name, an approach for remote end-to-end verifiable priva\-cy-preserving self-tallying 1-out-of-$k$ boardroom voting on the blockchain (see \autoref{sec:protocol}).
+In detail, we start with the voting protocol proposed by Hao et al.~\cite{HaoRZ10} that provides a low bandwidth requirements and computational costs but is limited to 2 vote choices.
+We extend this protocol to support $k$ choices utilizing the 1-out-of-$k$ proof verification proposed by Kiayias and Yung~\cite{Kiayias2002}.
+We accommodate this approach to run on the blockchain with Turing-complete smart contract capability, enabling on-chain zero-knowledge proof verification of blinded votes (and other proofs).